 Burnout in the workplace shows no signs of slowing down.
 In fact, scientists are starting to study the effects of burnout as it continues to rise.
 As a result, recent research has shown that people who experience work burnout frequently, are at risk for a host of health issues.
 This includes high blood pressure, insomnia, and even cognitive decline.

-A recent 2019, systematic review and meta analysis showed both statistical significance in depressions-burnout, and anxiety-burnout relationships.
+A recent 2019, systematic review and meta analysis showed both statistical significance in depression-burnout, and anxiety-burnout relationships.

-The other issue is figuring out if you actually have "work burnout" or is it something else in your life that is leading to this state of mind, as some research suggests people who have experienced symptoms of job burnout, don't actually think it's about their work.
+Figuring out if you are actually suffering from “work burnout” is also complex in it of itself.
+Work burnout versus “something else” could be at fault of your current state of mind.
+Some research suggests people who have experienced symptoms of job burnout, don’t actually think it’s about their work.

-Staggering research numbers have now been associated with workplace stress and health cost as well as mortality rates.
-According to some Stanford research this has led to health costs of around 190 billion (that's right, we said BILLION)!.
+Staggering research numbers have now been associated with workplace stress, health cost, as well as mortality rates.
+According to some Stanford research this has led to health costs of around $190 billion (that’s right, we said BILLION)!
 Mortality numbers are around 120,000 deaths per year.

-To help you, we'll talk about the causes of work burnout, and discuss ways you can effectively manage burnout at work.
+To help, we’ll talk about the causes of work burnout.
+Furthermore, we’ll discuss ways you can effectively manage burnout at work.